Derek214/MTGDiscordBot/README.md

 # MTGDiscordBot
-Discord bot, API, and Database intended for use by a Magic the Gathering Commander Discord Community
+Discord bot, API, and Database intended for use by a Magic the Gathering Discord Community
 # Commands
 - botinfo -
         Displays all bot commands